stateoforegon-eis-css/Oregon-CIS-Assessments/CSS-Assessment-Index.md

 ## Safeguard 8.02	(IG1)	Collect Audit Logs

 The implementation of Safeguard 8.02 is operationally equivalent to the defensive mitigation for _2023 Statewide Information Technology Control Standards_ AU-2 and AU-12; and contributes to the defensive mitigation for _Standards_ AU-7.
-[Why this matters.](https://github.com/stateoforegon-eis-css/Oregon-CIS-Assessments/blob/main/Why-This-Matters.md#safeguard-802---collect-audit-logs)

 **Assessed Elements:**